epics-containers/ibek-support/README.md

 # ibek-support

-Holds details of how to build EPICS support modules inside of a an epics-containers Generic IOC Dockerfile.
-Plus details of how to use features from each support module at runtime inside of and epics-containers IOC instance.
+Holds details of how to build EPICS support modules within an epics-containers Generic IOC Dockerfile.
+Plus details of how to use features from each support module at runtime inside an epics-containers IOC instance.

 ## Scope